 Although the above inclusive hadronic selection criteria are applied, there are still residual background events contributing to $\Nhadobs$, coming from lepton pair production, two-photon processes, and beam-associated processes.
 Simulated data samples produced with a {\sc geant4}-based~\cite{geant4} Monte Carlo (MC) package, which includes the geometric description of the BESIII detector and the detector response, are used to estimate the background yields.
-The $\ee\to\ee$, $\gaga$, and $\mm$ processes are generated by \textsc{Babayaga} 3.5~\cite{babayagav3.5}, while the $\ee\to\tata$ process is simulated by {\sc kkmc}~\cite{KKMC} with the subsequent decays of $\tau$ modeled by {\sc evtgen}~\cite{EVTGEN}.
-The two-photon processes $\ee\to\ee X$ with $X=\ee, \mm, \eta,~\eta^{\prime}, \pipi$, and $K^{+}K^{-}$~\cite{two-photon} are simulated using the generators {\sc diag36}~\cite{diag36}, {\sc ekhara}~\cite{ekhara} and {\sc galuga 2.0}~\cite{galuga}.
+The $\ee\to\ee$, $\gaga$, and $\mm$ processes are generated by {\sc babayaga3.5}~\cite{babayagav3.5}, while the $\ee\to\tata$ process is simulated by {\sc kkmc}~\cite{KKMC} with the subsequent decays of $\tau$ modeled by {\sc evtgen}~\cite{EVTGEN}.
+The two-photon processes $\ee\to\ee X$ with $X=\ee, \mm, \eta,~\eta^{\prime}, \pipi$, and $K^{+}K^{-}$~\cite{two-photon} are simulated using the generators {\sc diag36}~\cite{diag36}, {\sc ekhara}~\cite{ekhara} and {\sc galuga2.0}~\cite{galuga}.

 Beam-associated background events, which originate from beam-gas interactions and Touschek scatterings, could be misidentified as signal events~\cite{BESIII}.
 An event vertex along the beam direction $\evz$, defined as the average of $\Vz$ of all the good charged tracks, and another one $\evzloose$, taking into account also those tracks not satisfying the $\Vz$ requirement, are used to estimate the number of the beam-associated events.
-In the $|\evzloose|$ distribution, $(0,5)$~cm is taken as the signal region and $(5,10)$~cm the sideband.
-The number of events in this sideband region is taken as that of beam-associated events.
-Alternatively, the $\evz$ distribution is fitted with a double Gaussian as signal and a background shape obtained from separated-beam data.
+In the $|\evzloose|$ distribution, (0, 5)~cm is taken as the signal region and (5, 10)~cm as the sideband.
+All events in the sideband region are assumed to be beam associated.
+Alternatively, the $\evz$ distribution is fitted with a double Gaussian as signal plus a background shape that is obtained from separated-beam data.
 The two methods give consistent results, which are also confirmed at $\sqs=2.4000$ and $3.4000~\gev$ by directly analyzing the separated-beam data and scaling according to the corresponding data-taking time.

 The integrated luminosity is determined by analyzing large-angle Bhabha events at each c.m.~energy~\cite{luminosity}.
 The trigger efficiency for hadronic events is nearly $100\%$~\cite{trigger}.